 - The “Database Configuration” is used by the page to initialise your database.

 - Enter you database server’s IP address, port number, and database name.
+Make sure your server has SSL enabled if you want connections to the server to be encrypted.

 - Enter the “INSERT-only” username and password that you would like to use.
 You can enter anything you want here, since the system will create these credentials.